MattanMohel/jester-rs/README.md

 3
 ```

-You just constructed addition between two numbers by pushing some symbols to a List, because _code is data and data is code_
+You just constructed addition between two numbers by pushing some symbols to a List, because _code is data and data is code_!

 __Macros__

 Macros are the final peice of the S-Expression puzzle--but they are different to the ones you know from Rust, C, or C++

-In Jester, just like anything else, Macros are a part of the langauge
+In Jester, just like everything else, Macros are a part of the langauge

 For example, the base Jester Script provides the following `loop`: